 We don’t have silly expectations and allow a beta plenty of time to read what we send.
 However, you must respect deadlines; if you tell us you will read and critique a manuscript in four weeks, please, keep your promise.
 We ask you to let us know as soon as possible if you are unable to assist.
 Should you not have time, please decline.

 K W Weiland has written a brilliant article on beta reader etiquette which you can find here.

-As well as beta readers, we engage ARC readers whose role is to read an edited book (shortly after publication but before release) for review.
+As well as beta readers, we engage ARC readers whose role is to read and review an edited book prior to publication.
 Genuine reviews are priceless.
 We look for candidates to read advance copies of upcoming titles then leave a review on Amazon.

 Beta and ARC readers are volunteers.
 We do not offer financial reimbursement, however, there are benefits set out below.
 We appreciate the time devoted to helping our authors.